 PDF download Download Article

 Are you ready to sink your teeth into the rich, dark fantasy world of the Attack on Titan anime?
 We’ve got you covered!
 Because the series was released over the course of a decade, with seasons split into multiple parts, it can be a little confusing to figure out what order to watch everything in.
-So, we’ve put together some simple watch order lists for you to use—whether you want the basic Attack on Titan story or the full experience, complete with OADs and movies.
+So, we spoke with anime expert Grant Cunningham for help putting together some simple watch order lists for you to use—whether you want the basic Attack on Titan story or the full experience, complete with OADs and movies.
 Let’s take a look!

 Attack on Titan Release Order Watch List